leovt/sicp/README.md

 It is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+## Licensing of the program code
+The program code used to produce the EPub version of the book is licensed under the MIT license (see the file LICENSE)

 # Modifications to the book
 The html markup has been modified in order to be used in the EPub format.